 Hotels have a slight upper hand

-Despite the efficiency and suitability Airbnb has to modern business travel, it still has a little way to go before offering everything a hotel does.
+Despite the efficiency and suitability, Airbnb has to modern business travel, it still has a little way to go before offering everything a hotel does.

 Firstly, a guarantee of quality.
 Although it has a list of quality standards each host and home is vetted for, it’s difficult for Airbnb to guarantee the quality of the home.
-When booking with Airbnb, there is still risk for a company or traveler, albeit small.
-To address this, Airbnb has added a ‘super host’ filter so business travelers can book with a host that offers a high quality service for their guests.
+When booking with Airbnb, there is still a risk for a company or traveler, albeit small.
+To address this, Airbnb has added a ‘super host’ filter so business travelers can book with a host that offers a high-quality service for their guests.

 Secondly, hotels are conveniently located close to business parks and conference centers, making it easier for the traveler to commute between where they stay and where they work.
 This is a challenge for Airbnb since most business parks don’t have homes near them, making options limited for business travelers.
 However, given the changing landscape of business travel, employees are likely more flexible with where they like to stay, and don’t necessarily want to be tied to the business park (which is sometimes far from the city center).

 Finally, despite trust being at the heart of the sharing economy, safety and security are a concern for travel managers.
-Hotels offer safes, security cameras and on-site staff to ensure travelers and their belongings are safe.
+Hotels offer safes, security cameras, and on-site staff to ensure travelers and their belongings are safe.
 Also, most company travel policies offer insurance against property theft or damage when staying at a recognized hotel.

 While Airbnb doesn’t offer the same things, it’s going a long way to address the safety issue.
 It conducts background checks on hosts, offers a dashboard where travel managers can keep track of travelers (helpful for duty of care), plus has a 24/7 Trust and Safety and Customer Service team that travelers or travel managers can call should an emergency arise.

 Airbnb vs hotels – how do they stack up?